Intro to functional JavaScript (screencast)

 - Mostly Adequate Guide [0]

-the style of video is 'interesting', but I recommend sticking with it if you can, because the content is great.
+- Professor Frisby Introduces Composable Functional JavaScript [1] - the style of video is 'interesting', but I recommend sticking with it if you can, because the content is great.
 Lots of comments on there about hating the style, but I quite liked it.

 - Classroom Coding with Professor Frisby [2] which is his earlier work